Written by the late and GREAT! Ramsay McMaster Golf Physiotherapist.

 Light in colour to reflect the sun’s rays

-Your hat should have: A wide brim (wind permitting) Training for Summer Golf. continued A light coloured exterior surface to reflect light Dark coloured lining to prevent reflection of light onto your face Protect your neck from the sun to prevent sunburn and heat absorption Wear a shirt with a collar and use sun screens Exposure to Heat and Light Apply 15+ sun screen before venturing onto the course.
+Your hat should have: A wide brim (wind permitting) Training for Summer Golf. continued A light coloured exterior surface to reflect light Dark coloured lining to prevent reflection of light onto your face Protect your neck from the sun to prevent sunburn and heat absorption Wear a shirt with a collar and use sun screens

 It is most effective if applied 15 minutes before going outside